kumaridimpleabcd2006-eng/python--OOP-and-Logic--Practices/README.md

 23. *Count Uppercase* : This is a simple program that count the number of upperase letter in a give string entered by the user.

-24. *Count line* : This is a simple program that count the line .
+24. *Count line* : This is a simple program that count line .

  #Author#